ParallelMaths/parallel/pages/7-01-parallelogram.md

 physicists, engineer or computer scientist unless your maths is strong.

-Because of this link between maths and other subjects, we will occasionally explore this other subjects in our Parallelograms, and today I want to show you one of my favourite videos about physics.
+Because of this link between maths and other subjects, we will occasionally explore topics beyond maths in our Parallelograms, and today I want to show you one of my favourite videos about physics.

 Walter Lewin is one the world’s best physics lecturers, and this is one of his most famous demonstrations.
-One of the laws of physics says that if you drop a ball then it cannot bounce higher than where you dropped it – imagine the consequences if the opposite was true – a ball would drop and bounce higher than its starting point, then fall and bounce even higher still, then fall and bounce higher still, and so on until the ball flew off into space.
+One of the laws of physics says that if you drop a ball then it cannot bounce higher than the height from which you dropped it – imagine the consequences if the opposite was true – a ball would drop and bounce higher than its starting point, then fall and bounce even higher still, then fall and bounce higher still, and so on until the ball flew off into space.
 In short,